charlyperezk/meli/README.md

 2. Configure the necessary credentials in the `.env` file.
 Make sure to provide values for `CLIENT_ID`, `CLIENT_SECRET`, `CODE`, and `REDIRECT_URI`.

-3. Activate your virtual environment with `env\Scripts\activate`.
+3. Activate your virtual environment with `venv\Scripts\activate`.

 4. Run the application with `python main.py`.

-5. Set up the necessary database by selecting Option 1 in the menu.
+5. Execute the `Base.metadata.create_all` command to create the necessary databases on the first run.

-6. Follow the on-screen instructions to configure data extraction and processing.
+6. The user inputs a search term, and the application accesses the Mercado Libre API to predict the category.
+Then, it retrieves the filters specific to that category and presents them to the user.

 ## Configuration